ragupappu/ragupappu.github.io/_posts/2015-03-12-dublintemp.md

 library(grid)
 {% endhighlight %}

-After reading livermore\_15yr\_temps.csv (the file created in Stage1) into a dataframe, as a first step I prepared the data for analysis by cleaning up the datais to clean the data, that is, drop invalid records: those with Tmax and Tmin values of -9999, and those with invalid entries in any of the three flag columns - Measurement, Quality and Source.
+After reading livermore\_15yr\_temps.csv (the file created in Stage1) into a dataframe, as a first step I prepared the data for analysis by cleaning it up by dropping invalid records: those with Tmax and Tmin values of -9999, and those with invalid entries in any of the three flag columns - Measurement, Quality and Source.
 Next I converted the temperature data from Celcius to Fahrenheit.

 {% highlight r %}